robomotic/archerss/README.md

 - Archers can be captured by enemy pieces
 - The goal remains to checkmate the opponent's king

+## Game Features

+### Visual Enhancements

+- **Legal Move Highlighting**: When you hover over or drag a piece, all legal moves for that piece are highlighted on the board
+- **Interactive Drag and Drop**: Drag pieces to move them, with automatic validation
+- **Real-time Status Updates**: Current game state, FEN notation, and PGN are displayed and updated after each move
+- **Move Validation**: Illegal moves are automatically rejected with a "snapback" animation

+### Archer-Specific Behavior

+- Archers show king-like movement patterns when highlighted (8 adjacent squares)
+- Archers cannot move to squares occupied by enemy pieces (no capture highlighting)
+- Empty squares around the archer are highlighted as valid moves
+- Enemy pieces adjacent to archers are not threatened and can move freely

 ## Technical Notes

 - Based on chess.js library by Jeff Hlywa